GAMR1520/GAMR1520/_references/operators.md

 ```
 {: .small-margin}

-If the left side or an `or` is *truthy* then it is returned and the right side is not even evaluated.
+If the left side of an `or` is *truthy* then it is returned and the right side is not even evaluated.

 ```python
 (100 > 120) * 6 + 15 or 200 / (25 != 2) ** 3